virtual-labs/exp-slope-deflection-method-ii-frames-iitd/experiment/aim.md

-#### This experiment aims to analyse a beam using slope deflection method, resulting in rotations, member end forces and moments, shear force and bending moment diagrams and the deflected profile.
+#### This experiment covers the analysis of a sway frame  using slope deflection method, computing the rotations, member end forces and moments and drawing the shear force and the bending moment diagrams of the deflected profile.